rich1111/react-native-vlcplayer-wrap2/README.md

 ##  use plugin
 ````
-   Import { VLCPlayer, VlCPlayerView } from 'eact-native-vlcplayer-wrap';
+   Import { VLCPlayer, VlCPlayerView } from 'react-native-vlcplayer-wrap2';
    Import Orientation from 'react-native-orientation';

    (1)